Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 • Inadequate blood returns to the heart from the abdomen

-Because of the severe pain inflicted by such conditions, dogs may experience a shock, and even collapse.
-Treatment for this condition primarily involves the stabilization of the dog, decompression of the stomach, and surgery to permanently return the stomach to its normal position.
-At the time of surgery, damage to the abdominal organs will be evaluated and appropriately treated.
+Because of the severe pain inflicted by such conditions, dogs may experience a shock and even collapse.
+Treatment for this condition primarily involves the stabilization of the dog, decompression of the stomach, and surgery to return the stomach to its normal position permanently.
+During surgery, damage to the abdominal organs will be evaluated and appropriately treated.

 Diagnosis

 A quick diagnosis of bloat or stomach dilation in dogs is necessary to prevent the symptoms from worsening.
-There are quite a few diagnostic tools that can be used by a veterinarian to assess your dog’s bloat condition.
+There are quite a few diagnostic tools that a veterinarian can use to assess your dog’s bloat condition.

 First off, monitoring the pulse is the first and the most basic way of diagnosing bloat because dogs suffering from stomach dilation usually have a very weak pulse.
 Then, the physical examination usually shows signs of enlarged abdomen for which your dog might be suffering from mild to severe pain.
 However, the more inclusive the test, the better is the assessment of the overall physical condition of your furry one because bloat negatively affects a dog’s overall health in more than one way.
 Finally, there are other tests helping the diagnosis of bloat in dogs, including blood glucose test, complete blood count, blood electrolytes, serum chemistry, and coagulation assays.

-These tests are meant to find out if there is pooling of blood or how well the blood circulation is.
+These tests are meant to determine if there is blood pooling or how well the blood circulation is.
 The diagnostic tests also reveal the evidence of bacterial sepsis, metabolic abnormalities, cell damages, secondary organ injury and the presence of accompanying diseases, if any.

-With all these, a urinalysis and a blood gas analysis may also be performed.
+A urinalysis and a blood gas analysis may also be performed with all these.
 The latter enables assessing the nature and severity of the compromised respiratory system.
 An electrocardiogram (ECG) will most often be used as a diagnostic tool to evaluate the presence of heart arrhythmias (the term used to describe a group of cardiac conditions in which the heartbeat is irregular, too fast, or too slow).

 List of Dog Breeds Prone to Bloat